Grace Walle

 Meet the J.D.
 Admissions Team

 The St. Mary’s Law J.D.
 Admissions Team understands you’ll have many questions about the J.D. admissions process and campus life.
-You can request more information about the law school, or contact us directly at lawadmissions@stmarytx.edu.
+You can request a response from our team, or contact us directly at lawadmissions@stmarytx.edu.

 Catherine Casiano